Glossary

 Capitation Rates

 A monthly fee paid for each member assigned or each event (for example, maternity delivery) regardless of the number or actual cost of services provided under a system of reimbursement for MCOs.
-Capitation rates can vary by member based on demographics, location, covered services, or other items.
-Capitation rates can be structured so that an MCO is fully at risk, or so that an MCO shares the risk with the state or with other MCOs.
-(Medicaid Managed-Care Capitation –
+Capitation rates can vary by member based on demographics, location, covered services, or other characteristics.
+Capitation rates can be structured so that an MCOs is fully at risk, or so that an MCO shares the risk with other parties.
+(ASOP No. 49)

 Carriers